ludocode/onramp/docs/setup-guide.md

 Again, all paths are relative to the root of the Onramp source, and the working directory must be this path as well.

 If your VM and hex implementations are correct, this should bootstrap Onramp.

-WARNING: The Onramp shell tool is incomplete.
-In the meantime you need to run `core/build.sh` in a POSIX shell with `onrampvm` on your PATH.
-This will be fixed soon.

 The results of bootstrapping are in `build/output/`.
 The compiler driver is `bin/cc.oe`, which you can run in your Onramp VM like this: